DevoNoel/recipes/rice_mush/README.md

 ## Directions

-1. **Cook the rice:** Start by steaming some rice.
+1. **Cook the Rice:** Start by steaming some rice.
 In case you're clueless and don't know how, start by putting a cup or so of rice in a pot, fill it so that the water reaches about 1 inch above the rice, turn the stove on high, bring to a boil, turn the heat to low, cook until there's no water left.